Frequently Asked Questions

 All post-purchase support is handled through the FAQ’s (below) and our HobbyCNC Support Forums.
 Also, you can request access to the read-only archive HobbyCNC Yahoo! support group (with over 3,500 members).

 Access to the Advanced Technical Support FAQ and the HobbyCNC Support Forums will be provided when your order ships.
-An invitation to join the Yahoo support group will be provided at the same time.
 If it was not, please email brian(a)hobbycnc.com with your order information.

 This FAQ and support forum are available for customers who purchase product directly from us.
 2nd, 3rd, etc owners are not eligible for support here or through our Yahoo hosted group.

 Sales and Ordering